euniceyl/p4-autocomplete/README.md

 ## Part 2: Implement the `compare` method in `PrefixComparator`

 A `PrefixComparator` object is obtained by calling `PrefixComparator.getComparator` with an integer argument `r`, the size of the prefix for comparison purposes.
-The value is stored in the instance variable `myPrefixSize` as you'll see in the code.
-This class is used in `BinarySearchAutocomplete`, but not in `BruteAutocomplete`.
+The value is stored in the instance variable `myPrefixSize`.

-You must use only the first `myPrefixSize` characters of the words stored in `Term` objects `v` and `w` that are passed to `PrefixComparator.compare`.
-However, if the length of either word is less than `myPrefixSize`, this comparator only compares up ***until the end of the shorter word.*** This means that although `"beeswax"` is greater than `"beekeeper"` when compared lexicographically, i.e., with the natural order for strings, the two words are considered equal using a `PrefixComparator.getComparator(3)` since only the first three characters are compared.
-You can expand below for more details and examples.
+Only the first `myPrefixSize` characters of the words stored in `Term` objects `v` and `w` are passed to `PrefixComparator.compare`.
+However, if the length of either word is less than `myPrefixSize`, this comparator only compares up ***until the end of the shorter word.***

 <details>
 <summary>More details on PrefixComparator</summary>

 For a `PrefixComparator.getComparator(4)`, `"beeswax"` is greater than `"beekeeper"` since `"bees"` is greater than `"beek"`.
 But `"bee"` is less than `"beekeeper"` and `"beeswax"` since only the first three characters are compared --- since `"bee"` has only three characters and these three characters are the same. ***The length*** of `"bee"` ***makes it less than*** `"beekeeper"`, just as it is when eight characters are used to compare these words.

-***Your code should examine only as many characters as needed to return a value.*** You should examine this minimal number of characters using a loop and calling `.charAt` to examine characters--- you'll need to write your loop and comparisons carefully to ensure that the prefix size is used correctly.
-See the table below for some examples.
-Recall that you can subtract characters, so `'a'` - `'b'` is a negative value and `'z'` - `'a'` is a positive value.
-You can also use `<` and `>` with `char` values.

-Here is a reference table for the `PrefixComparator` comparator.
+This code examines a minimal number of characters as needed using a loop and calling `.charAt` to examine characters.
+Reference table for the `PrefixComparator` comparator:

 |r/prefix|v| |w| Note |
 |    -   |-|-|-| -    |